SmartGN/shi-test/README.rst

-Read the Docs: Documentation Simplified
+SmartGN doc : Documentation Simplified
 =======================================
+test test test
 .. meta::
    :description lang=en: Automate building, versioning, and hosting of your technical documentation continuously on Read the Docs.